Shlw/LowPoly/README.md

 ![equestria_6000](./demo/pointscompare/equestria_6000.jpg)
 # More
-See in report.pdf & dir demo
+See in report.pdf & Dir demo